Nonlocality of Observables in Quasi-Hermitian Quantum Theory: Introduction

 \section{Introduction}

 While sufficient, Hermiticity in a fixed Hilbert space is not necessary to ensure observables of a quantum theory have real eigenvalues, nor is it necessary for unitarity.
-In finite Hilbert spaces, the necessary and sufficient condition for real spectra \cite{QuasiHerm92, bender2010pt, williams1969operators, mostafazadeh2002pseudo2, mostafazadeh2002pseudo3} as well as unitarity \cite{QuasiHerm92, mannheim2013pt, bender2002complex} is \textit{quasi-Hermiticity}, quantum theories with observables satisfying
+In finite Hilbert spaces, the necessary and sufficient condition for real spectra \cite{QuasiHerm92, bender2010pt, williams1969operators, mostafazadeh2002pseudo2, mostafazadeh2002pseudo3} as well as unitarity \cite{QuasiHerm92, mannheim2013pt, bender2002complex} is \textit{quasi-Hermiticity}, where the observables are required to satisfy

-for some hermitian, positive definite operator $\eta$, referred to as the \textit{metric}.
+for some Hermitian, positive definite operator $\eta$, referred to as the \textit{metric}.
 The postulate of time evolution remains unchanged, dictated by Schr\"odinger evolution with a quasi-Hermitian Hamiltonian.
 Unitarity and expectation values are defined with respect to the physical inner product,

 Quasi-Hermitian quantum theory is often claimed to be a genuine extension of quantum theory.
 However, the theory mentioned above is simply quantum theory where the physical Hilbert space inner product and adjoint are defined through $\braket{\cdot|\cdot}_\eta$.
 In addition, motivated by the well known theorem that any two separable Hilbert spaces of the same dimension are isomorphic, there is an equivalent theory expressed in terms of the inner product $\braket{\cdot|\cdot}$ which can be constructed through a similarity transform \cite{mosta2003equivalence,kretschmer2001interpretation,kretschmer2004quasi}.